Skip to content

 The scenario parameter identifies the originating scenario to gain detailed statistics about the scenario that motivated the user to click on a recommendation.
 This information comes with the recommendation from the recommendation controller.

-The event is used for providing statistics about how often recommendations of the configured recommendation scenario were accepted or considered as useful by users.
+The event is used for providing statistics about how often users accepted the recommendations of the configured recommendation scenario or considered them as valuable.

 Below are examples for the translation of user actions on a website into tracking requests.